 It may cause drowsiness, dizziness or sleepiness in some people and affect alertness.

 to fluvoxamine, your doctor may suggest avoiding alcohol while you are being treated

 You should minimise your intake of caffeine-containing beverages (e.g. coffee, tea)

 Older people may become confused when taking this medicine.
-Families and carers should be aware of this.
-Special care may
+Special care may be needed.